 She left some 430 vachanas (type of poems) that are read to this day.
 Those vachanas, along with two of her short writings, are considered some of the best pieces of Kannada-language literature.
 Today she is considered a social reformer and is worshiped as a saint in India.

 Juana Inés de la Cruz is one of the great voices in Spanish-language literature.
 She could easily pen a play, a sonnet, romance, dissertation, or a carol.
-She could also write about a wide range of subjects, either religious or profane.
-And she could be funny or serious, write in prose or verse, with erudition or with stripped-down language for popular consumption.
-She was a prolific writer, a modern compilation of her work fills four volumes.
+She could also write about religious or profane subjects.
+Juana could be funny or serious, write in prose or verse, with erudition or with stripped-down language for popular consumption.
+And this woman was a prolific writer: a modern compilation of her work fills four volumes.

 But her most famous works are the poem Foolish men and a rebuttal called Reply to Sister Filotea.
-In Foolish men, written in Baroque style, she uses logic and wit to turn the tables and blame men for which, she believes, they usually blame women.
+In Foolish men she uses logic and wit to turn the tables and blame men for which, she believes, they usually blame women.
 Needless to say, it is a poem that modern feminists tend to like.

-Juana was born in what is now Mexico -but that in those colonial times went by the name of Viceroyalty of New Spain.
-Her father was a Spanish captain, and her mother was a criolla –someone of Spanish blood born in the Americas.
-At three Juana learned to read, at eight she wrote her first piece.
-She lived in her maternal grandfather’s plantations and spent most of her time in her grandfather’s library, reading and learning.
+Juana was born in what is now Mexico, but that in those colonial times was called Viceroyalty of New Spain.
+Her father was a Spanish captain, and her mother was a criolla, that someone of Spanish blood born in the Americas.

-Juana remains widely read in Spanish-speaking countries, she is a national icon in Mexico, and is considered the first great poet of the Americas.
+Juana Ines de la Cruz remains widely read in Spanish-speaking countries, she is a national icon in Mexico, and is considered the first great poet of the Americas.